 - Flour – plain flour or AP flour.

-- Sugar – light brown sugar makes soft moist blondies and adds a caramel flavour which works so well with Biscoff biscuits!
-White sugar is also used to help make that crispy crust.
+- Light Brown Sugar – creates soft moist blondies and adds a caramel flavour which works so well with Biscoff biscuits!

-- Butter – unsalted butter is best to use in this recipe so you can add a touch of salt to taste later on.
+- Butter – I find unsalted butter is best to use in this recipe so you can add a touch of salt to taste later on.
+However if you want to use salted butter, omit the salt.

-- White chocolate – I like to use a bar of white chocolate and roughly chop it but you can use white chocolate chips if you prefer.
+- White chocolate – I like to use a bar of white chocolate and roughly chop it into chunks but you can use white chocolate chips if you prefer.

-- If you want brown butter blondies then continue to cook the butter until nutty brown.
-Leave to cool.
+- Melt the butter in a medium sized saucepan over a medium heat.
+OPTIONAL STEP: If you want brown butter blondies then continue to cook the butter until nutty brown – see the first image below.
+Leave the butter to cool.

-- Add the cooled melted butter to soft brown sugar and white sugar in a stand mixer or with an electric whisk and beat to combine.
+- Add the cooled melted butter to soft brown sugar and white sugar in a stand mixer or with an electric whisk and beat until well combined.

 FAQ

-Biscoff is sweet, with a caramel and cinnamon flavour.
+Biscoff has a caramel and cinnamon flavour, and is sweet tasting.

 You don’t have to put blondies in the fridge, but if they are slightly on the runny side you can place them in the fridge for an hour or two to ‘set’.